 Whatever structure or ``information'' was captured from the dataset, it ought to be measurable from the model parameters, since they are all we have left after training.
 As we will see in the next section, this intuition is faulty, as {\em how} we converge to a set of parameter (\ie, the optimization algorithm) also affects what information we can extract from the data.
 For now, we focus on generalizing the theory in the previous section with an eye towards computability.
 Although most of our arguments are general, we focus on deep neural networks (DNNs) as a model class.
 They can have millions of parameters, so measuring their information can be non-trivial.

-One way to compute information in the parametersis to measure their coding length at some level of precision, independent of the particular task.
+One way to compute information in the parameters is to measure their coding length at some level of precision, independent of the particular task.
 This is suboptimal, as only a small subset of the weights of a trained neural networks matters: Imagine changing a certain component of the weights, and observing no change in the loss.
 Arguably, that weight ``contains no information'' about the dataset.
 For the purpose of storing the trained model, that weight could be replaced with any constant, or randomized each time the network is used.
-The loss landscape has small curvature\footnote{We will elaborate on this point after \Cref{prop:fisher-complexity-equivalence}.} in the coordinate direction corresponding to that weight.
+The loss landscape has a small curvature\footnote{We will elaborate on this point after \Cref{prop:fisher-complexity-equivalence}.} in the coordinate direction corresponding to that weight.
 On the other hand, imagine changing the least significant bit of another component of the weights and noticing a large increase in the loss.
-That weight is very ``informative,'' so it is useful to store its value with high precision.
+That weight could be said to be very ``informative,'' and its valued should be stored with high precision.